-I am currently working under contract for Microsoft Research, developing software with the Biomedical Signal Processing group in Microsoft Health Futures.
-I am thrilled to work on open source projects like yardl and tyger, bringing cloud-based signal processing to medical imaging.
+I am a Principal Software Engineer at Microsoft Research, Health Futures, where I build software on the Diagnostic Imaging Team.
+I am thrilled to work on open source projects like yardl, pingvin, and tyger, bringing cloud-based signal processing to medical imaging.

 Previously, I was the Lead Engineer at Grier Forensics, where I originated many new advanced research and development projects.
 I led development of SilentWeb, an analytics platform for large scale (600 TB) web data developed for the US Air Force; FireSky, Grier’s distributed cyber defense system for tactical IP networks, also developed for the US Air Force; Thunderboost, Grier’s automated forensics platform; and the Great DANE suite of tools for email security.